Deutsche Bank lifts GlaxoSmithKline plc [GSK] price estimate. Who else is bullish?

-GSK Consumer Healthcare (LSE/NYSE: GSK) is raising a cup – or two – of coffee to celebrate enjoying life’s simple pleasures without the interruption of tooth sensitivity.
-Joy – something we haven’t had much of throughout the pandemic – is all about feeling good in small and seemingly simple moments, but for those who suffer from sensitive teeth, something as little as enjoying a cup of coffee might not be so joyful.

-It opened the trading session at $39.81, the shares rose to $39.865 and dropped to $39.655, the range by which the price of stock traded the whole day.
-The daily chart for GSK points out that the company has recorded 5.51% gains over the past six months.
-However, it is still -19.69% lower than its most recent low trading price.
+GSK Consumer Healthcare’s (LSE/NYSE: GSK) Theraflu brand announced the launch of the Rest & Recover Fund to provide relief for those facing access barriers to sick time and raise awareness of the cultural stigma associated with taking a sick day.
+To understand societal pressures on this matter, Theraflu has issued the 2021 Temperature Check Report through OnePoll, a survey of 2,000 working Americans, which revealed attitudes, perceptions and racial disparities surrounding sick time.
+Nearly 70% of respondents admit they have gone to work while sick, often because of finances or various other hurdles.

+Over the last 12 months, GSK stock rose by 27.44%.
+The one-year GlaxoSmithKline plc stock forecast points to a potential upside of 6.42.
+The average equity rating for GSK stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 3.69M shares, GSK reached to a volume of 4329415 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $104.32 billion, with 2.50 billion shares outstanding and 2.48 billion shares in the current float.
+Compared to the average trading volume of 3.85M shares, GSK stock reached a trading volume of 6750403 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about GlaxoSmithKline plc [GSK]:

 Deutsche Bank have made an estimate for GlaxoSmithKline plc shares, keeping their opinion on the stock as Hold, with their previous recommendation back on June 24, 2021.
 The new note on the price target was released on March 23, 2021, representing the official price target for GlaxoSmithKline plc stock.